The “Hitting Rock Bottom” Myth

-The spread of myths is an incredibly problematic issue in the world of substance abuse, addiction, and recovery.
-Misinformation around addiction can result in missed opportunities for treatment, worsening conditions, and significant injury.
+Misinformation and myths surrounding addiction are incredibly problematic in the world of substance misuse, addiction, and recovery.
+Misinformation and myths can result in missed opportunities for treatment, worsening conditions, and significant injury.

-Consider the “rock bottom” myth.
-Generally, this myth states that someone that is abusing alcohol or other drugs will not seek out or benefit from treatment until they “hit rock bottom.”
-This suggests that everyone, including the person using alcohol and drugs, is powerless to assist the substance user until they have arrived at this supposed “rock bottom.”
+The “rock bottom” myth generally states that someone who is misusing alcohol or other drugs will not seek out or benefit from treatment until they “hit rock bottom.”
+This suggests that everyone, including the person using alcohol and drugs, is powerless to assist the substance user until they have arrived at “rock bottom.”

-This myth can have serious repercussions, in that it can significantly influence the perceptions and behaviors of family members and treatment professionals towards the addicted person.
-Also, it can affect the expectations of the user towards him or herself.
-Believing this myth can propel a counterproductive course of action, or may discourage any action at all.
+This myth can have serious repercussions, in that it can significantly influence the perceptions and behaviors of family members and treatment professionals toward the addicted person.
+Also, it can affect the expectations of the user toward themselves and others.
+Believing this myth can propel a counterproductive course of action and may discourage any action at all.

-The myth begins on a problematic note because there is no concrete definition for “rock bottom.”
-It will not be consistent from person to person, and it may lack consistency for an individual.
-A person may have thought they reached the bottom only to fall even further.
+While certain research has found that “hitting rock bottom” is an important factor in an individual entering treatment and has been associated with greater treatment compliance, the concept is problematic, since there is no concrete definition for “rock bottom.”1 It will not be consistent from person to person, and it may lack consistency for an individual.
+A person may have thought that they reached the bottom, only to fall even further.

 A significant factor in the discussion of “rock bottom” is resource loss.
 “Rock bottom” seems to signify losses commonly associated with addiction.
 Individuals struggling with substance abuse and addiction risk losing or damaging multiple resources, including:

 - Housing and safety.